amuzil/docs/docs/magus/skills/forms.md

 Focuses energy within the user's chest.
 Useful for buff abilities, or techniques such as Ice Breath.

+### Step
+Mobility in a direction parallel with the ground.
+Can be combined with other forms and modifiers to work in any direction.

 ## Element specific forms

 Elements can have forms unique to them.